Ratolon/scipion-docker/README.md

 This is also related to the port.
 Change last digit of the ports "**-p 5904:5904**".

 You should also specify the ROOT_PASSWORD, USER_PASSWORD and MYVNCPASSWORD for the docker container as well as a new cryosparc license (there is a default one set up for testing but might give problems if in use in another container).

+It is up to you to mount a shared folder for ScipionUserData.

 In addition, if you are using default docker runtime, you have to run the container with "**--runtime=nvidia**" parameter.